 The Featured Creatures collection provides in-depth profiles of insects, nematodes, arachnids, and other organisms relevant to Florida.
 These profiles are intended for the use of interested laypersons with some knowledge of biology as well as academic audiences.

 Stomoxys calcitrans (L.), the stable fly (Figure 1), is a filth fly of worldwide medical and veterinary importance.
 Stable flies are obligate blood feeders and primarily attack cattle and horses for a blood meal.
 In the absence of these animal hosts, they will bite people and dogs.
-Consequently, stable flies also have an economic impact on the Florida's tourism industry.
+Consequently, stable flies also have an economic impact on Florida's tourism industry.
 Filth flies, including stable flies, are synanthropic, meaning that they exploit habitats and food sources created by human activities such as farming.
-Stable fly is the most universally accepted common name but there are many others used to refer to this pest, including dog fly because of their preference for canine hosts, biting house fly because of their similarity in appearance to house flies, and power-mower fly after a paper by Ware (1966).
+Stable fly is the most universally accepted common name but there are many others used to refer to this pest, including dog fly, a colloquial term used to describe the fly’s use of canine hosts along the northwest beaches of Florida (King and Lenert 1936), biting house fly because of their similarity in appearance to house flies, and power-mower fly after a paper by Ware (1966).

 According to the Integrated Taxonomic Information System (ITIS 2002), the following junior synonyms have been used for Stomoxys calcitrans:

 Conops calcitrans Linnaeus, 1758